hailaykidu/LGSE-Project-/IMPLEMENTATION_NOTES.md

-Table 1 ("Hyperparameter settings used for further pretraining with morpheme-aware tokenization and fine-tuning") has been recovered from the paper and applied to `configs/base.yaml`:
+Table 1 ("Hyperparameter settings used for further pretraining with morpheme-aware tokenization and fine-tuning") has been recovered from the paper and applied to `configs/base.yaml`, with each value annotated `source: paper`:

 | Hyperparameter | Value |
 |---|---|